Omar-Alaa-Elzanaty/askfm/README.md

 - password consist from digits only (int)

-## I will pleasure if you do that:
+## I will be thankful to U if you do that:
 1. you can tell me what precent of using opp in the project.
 2. tell me about any bugs that may be face you during testing .
 3. suggest features with some hint to do it(prefered).